 If your eye doctor gives you both eyeglass and contact prescriptions, you may notice some of the numbers listed alongside the corresponding abbreviations are different.
 This isn't a mistake; the prescriptions are different because people wear eyeglasses and contacts differently.
 Contacts sit on the surface of your eye, while eyeglasses sit a short distance away from your eye.
 Because you'll be looking through each lens from a slightly different distance, it's necessary to adjust the prescription accordingly.
 This ensures each type of corrective lens does its job from the appropriate distance.

 When you receive a prescription for contacts, your eye doctor should explain why they're prescribing a certain type of contact.
 For example, you may have an astigmatism that needs to be corrected.
 Or you may have a more complex prescription because you need contacts to help you see both near and far (multifocal lenses).
 Clarkson Eyecare provides several specialty contact lenses to help those with different eye conditions.

 Additionally, the prescription includes information about the contact lens brand that your eye doctor recommends.
 They may recommend a certain brand of contacts for many reasons, including the shape and curvature of your cornea, the complexity of your prescription, whether you have dry eyes or other factors.

+Buy contact lenses right for your lifestyle.
+The experienced eye doctors at Clarkson Eyecare can provide contact lens wearers with the right prescription for your unique vision needs.
 Find a location and schedule an eye exam at Clarkson Eyecare to help determine which type of contact lens works best for you.